Greenhouse Neutral Programme (2003-2020)

 Through our pioneering Greenhouse Neutral Programme, we substantially reduced our own CO2 emissions between 2003 and 2019.
 Offsetting all the remaining emissions has made Swiss Re carbon-neutral for the whole period.

 Tackling our own carbon footprint is an integral part of our efforts to tackle climate change.
 To meet this objective, we launched our Greenhouse Neutral Programme in 2003.
-The programme's first phase ended in 2013 and combined two original commitments: cutting our CO2 emissions by 15% per employee and offsetting all the remaining emissions.
+The programme's first phase ended in 2013 and combined two original commitments: cutting our CO2 emissions by 15% per employee (full-time equivalent, FTE) and offsetting all the remaining emissions.
 To our knowledge, we were the first major financial services provider to have made such a commitment.

 Key measures and achievements of phase 1 (2003-2013)